 DZ Strad violas are constantly rated as among the best intermediate viola outfits.
 Opinions on Amazon rave about the sound quality of those instruments so we needed to give one a try.
 We have been blown away!
 The Model 400 particularly is a good high-quality instrument for the intermediate viola student.

 The company has a workshop in New York and Minnesota and provides an entire range of services for the string community.
-The best violas themselves are made with hand-rubbed Italian tonewoods which have been naturally dried outside on a covered, ventilated space for 20 years.
-The wood is then placed right into a drying room, consistent with old world traditional European practices to ensure that the wood won’t open or expand, and ensures stability.
+The best violas themselves are made with hand-rubbed Italian tonewoods which have been naturally dried outside in a covered, ventilated space for 20 years.
+The wood is then placed right into a drying room, consistent with old-world traditional European practices to ensure that the wood won’t open or expand, and ensures stability.

 The outfits include the viola, a viola case, and two quality bows: a carbon fiber bow, and D Z Strad Pernambuco Viola Bow.
 For a high-quality viola that ranges between $1000-$1300 depending on size, it is a ton of value.

 You Can Buy D Z Strad Violas at the Links Below!

 Yamaha is well-known within the musical world for producing top-quality instruments at an inexpensive price.
 Their piano and violin family instruments are just as high-quality.

 While costlier than many of the models featured in the above list, Yamaha violas are handcrafted in Chinese workshops out of the best quality woods for this price range.
 Because of this, Yamaha rounds out our intermediate listing as one of the prime brands of violas.

 The Yamaha student viola outfits are available in assorted sizes and include a case, Brazilwood bow, and rosin.
 They are hand-made out of solid spruce, maple, and ebony and fitted with a Wittner tailpiece with 4 fine tuners for simple tuning.